carlosoliva2000/rlgan/README.md

 # Disclaimer

-The versions of Neuroevolution (P1) and DQN (P2/DQN) has been developed by Carlos.
+The versions of Neuroevolution (P1) and DQN (P2/DQN) have been developed by Carlos.

 DuelingDQN (P2/DuelingDQN) has been developed by Christian and the instructions above don't really apply, because it uses PyTorch instead of TensorFlow.